storesafe/cordova-sqlite-storage/README.md

 The threading model depens on which version is used:
 - For Android, one background thread per db, always;
-- for iOS, background processing using a thread pool is enabled by default;
+- for iOS, background processing using a thread pool (always);
 - for WP(8) version, background processing with one thread per transaction, which is internally spawned by the Cordova library.

 # Sample with PRAGMA feature